eqasim-org/Points-to-links-matcher/README.md

 # Points-to-links matcher (LinkMatch)

 A local web app to match CSV points to directed road links from a GeoPackage.
 No accounts required.
-Supports overlapping directions, multiple point-link matches, fast mouse gestures, and resumable CSV exports.
+Supports overlapping directions, multiple point-link matches, and resumable CSV exports.

 ## Run locally